Boston Columbus Day events provide lots of entertainment throughout the 3-day holiday weekend, which always includes the 2nd Monday of October.

 These authentic reproductions take you back in time to when the first brave band of English Pilgrims sailed to the New World in the Mayflower and landed here to start a new life.

 Costumed actors make you feel like you're really there among the settlers and the Wampanoags, the Native Americans who helped them survive.
 Get free admission to both sites when you have a GoBoston discount card.

 Boston sports fans love Columbus Day weekend because of all of the sporting events.
-This year, the Bruins play a home game at TD Garden on Friday, and the New England Patriots will be in action at Gillette Stadium on Sunday.
+This year, the Bruins play home game at TD Garden on Friday and Monday, and the New England Patriots will be in action at Gillette Stadium on Sunday.

 |Bruins Schedule||Hotels near TD Garden||Bruins Sports Bars||Bruins Shirts & Hats|